 Our servers are located in the European Union.
-All Customer Data (including Personal data) stored by Miradore is stored and processed in the EU.
-In some cases our subcontractors may need to process some of your personal data (e.g. contact details in customer relationship management applications or customer support information in ticketing systems) in other locations than the EU.
+We use our subcontractors (see full list) to process some of your personal data (e.g. contact details in customer relationship management applications or customer support information in ticketing systems) in other locations than the EU.
 These cases are considered as data transfers outside the EU/EEA.
-Therefore we have made sure that the subcontractor complies with regulations and are committed to using the EU Commission’s standard contractual clauses and in some cases when applicable they are covered by the Privacy Shield system.
+Therefore, we shall ensure that there is (i) an adequacy decision from the EU Commission (ii) binding corporate rules (iii) an approved certification authorizing the transfer (iv) an approved code of conduct authorizing the transfer or (v) EU Commission standard contractual clauses with appropriate technical safeguards.

 8. Data Retention